-In the context of gate-based quantum computers there exists a family of optimization algorithms exploiting subroutines such as Quantum Phase Estimation or Grover algorithm \cite{Abbas2024}, and there are cases of quantum algorithms that exhibit super-polynomial speedup over classical algorithms for a certain class of optimization problems \cite{EisertOptimization}.
-However, those algorithms remain theoretical proposals since the present generation of quantum hardware, despite the recent progress \cite{Acharya2024}, are still not useful for commercially relevant combinatorial optimization problems.
-On the other hand, the so-called Variational Quantum Algorithms (e.g. Quantum Approximate Optimization Algorithm \cite{QAOA}) are proposed as quantum heuristic that can be run on available devices.
-However, in most cases it remains unclear whether such algorithms lead to some advantage over best-known classical algorithms.
-For a recent overview of the field see \cite{Abbas2024}.
+In the context of gate-based quantum computers there exists a family of optimization algorithms exploiting subroutines such as Quantum Phase Estimation or the Grover algorithm~\cite{Abbas2024}, and there are cases of quantum algorithms that exhibit super-polynomial speedup over classical algorithms for a certain class of optimization problems~\cite{EisertOptimization}.
+However, those algorithms remain theoretical proposals since current quantum hardware, despite recent progress~\cite{Acharya2024}, has not yet reached the scale and reliability typically required for commercially relevant combinatorial optimization problems.
+On the other hand, the so-called Variational Quantum Algorithms (e.g., Quantum Approximate Optimization Algorithm~\cite{QAOA}) are proposed as quantum heuristics that can be run on available devices.
+However, in most cases it remains unclear whether such algorithms lead to an advantage over the best-known classical algorithms.
+For a recent overview of the field see~\cite{Abbas2024}.

-There is also a group of physics-inspired algorithms that utilizes conventional computing technology.
-Arguably the best known algorithm belonging to this group is Simulated Annealing, which was introduced in 1980s \cite{SA}, and is still being studied e.g. to develop optimized versions for particular use-cases \cite{Isakov_2015}.
-To recently developed physics-inspired algorithms belong algorithms such as Simulated Bifurcation~\cite{Goto2016}, and tensor networks~\cite{dziubyna2024}, or classical algorithms inspired by quantum annealing~\cite{Jiang2023,Zeng2024}.
-It is also interesting to note that the many algorithms in convex optimization, such as Alternating Direction Method of Multipliers \cite{ADMM}, can be formulated in terms of dynamical systems \cite{franca2018admmacceleratedadmmcontinuous,Fran_a_2021,Fran_a_2023}.
+There is also a group of physics-inspired algorithms that utilize conventional computing technology.
+Arguably the best-known algorithm belonging to this group is Simulated Annealing, which was introduced in the 1980s~\cite{SA}, and is still being studied, e.g., to develop optimized versions for particular use cases~\cite{Isakov_2015}.
+Recently developed physics-inspired algorithms include Simulated Bifurcation~\cite{Goto2016}, tensor-network methods~\cite{dziubyna2024}, and classical algorithms inspired by quantum annealing~\cite{Jiang2023,Zeng2024}.
+It is also interesting to note that many algorithms in convex optimization, such as Alternating Direction Method of Multipliers~\cite{ADMM}, can be formulated in terms of dynamical systems~\cite{franca2018admmacceleratedadmmcontinuous,Fran_a_2021,Fran_a_2023}.